 My personal theory, however, is that it’s simply because no one is quite sure how to spell Herculaneum.

-Either way, if you go to Pompeii but skip Herculaneum, you’re missing out.
+You can visit both on a day trip from Naples, but if you go to Pompeii but skip Herculaneum, you’re missing out.
 Bigger, as it turns out, does not equal better – well, not when it comes to Roman towns, anyway.
 Herculaneum may be small but it’s actually far better preserved than Pompeii – because science.
 If you want to know more about exactly why that is, you’ll need to watch the documentary.